-- But I’m already in my 40’s (or 50’s) — I don’t think it would pay to start a retirement account now
+- But I’m already in my 40’s (or 50’s or 60’s) — I don’t think it would pay to start a retirement account now.

-- But my schedule is so crazy — I just don’t know how I could make any extra time to __________
+- But my schedule is so crazy — I just don’t know how I could make any extra time.

 You don’t need to be in your 20’s or 30’s to start a retirement account.
-Just start one NOW… it will still be better than nothing.
+Start one NOW and you’ll be better off when you retire.

 You don’t need to organize your entire house in one week.
 Just start NOW and do one small area.
 Then do another area tomorrow.

 You don’t need multiple extra hours to pursue your goal or work on your project.
-Just start NOW with 5, 10, or 15 minutes of more exercise, sleep, or whatever you want to make more time for.
+Just start NOW with 5, 10, or 15 minutes of whatever you want to make more time for.

-The point of getting started is not to “do it perfectly” but rather just to “do something”.
+The purpose of starting now is not to do it perfectly but rather to do something.

-By doing something, you will start to change your behavior, your way of thinking, your routine, your mentality, etc. And after enough days of “doing something” there’s a really good chance you will develop a new habit — at which point you won’t need to think about it anymore.
+By doing something, you will start to change your behavior, your way of thinking, your routine, your mentality, etc. And after enough days of “doing something” there’s a really good chance that action will become a new habit — at which point you won’t need to think about it anymore.

-It will not necessarily be easy or fun or enjoyable (especially not in the beginning).
-But it WILL be worth it once you start to see the results.
+It won’t necessarily be easy or fun, but it WILL be worth it once you start to see the results.